yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/cmd_copy.md

 {{< note title="Note" >}}

-`COPY` works with files that reside local to the yb-tserver that we're connecting to.
+The `COPY` statement can be used with files residing locally to the YB-TServer that you connect to.
 To work with files that reside on the client, use `\copy` in [`ysqlsh` cli](../../../../admin/ysqlsh#copy-table-column-list-query-from-to-filename-program-command-stdin-stdout-pstdin-pstdout-with-option).

 {{< /note >}}